 A meeting of the Company shall, notwithstanding that it is called by shorter notice than that specified in the Articles, be deemed to have been called if it is so agreed:-

-18.12.1 in the case of a meeting called as the annual general meeting, by all the members seventy-five (75) percent of the members entitled to attend and vote thereat or in nominal value of the shares giving that right; and
+18.12.1 in the case of a meeting called as the annual general meeting, by seventy-five (75) percent of the members entitled to attend and vote thereat or in nominal value of the shares giving that right; and

-18.12.2 in the case of any other meeting, by a majority in number of the members having a right to attend and vote at the meeting, being a majority together holding not less than ninety-five per centum (95%)seventy-five per centum (75%) in nominal value of the shares giving that right.
+18.12.2 in the case of any other meeting, by a majority in number of the members having a right to attend and vote at the meeting, being a majority together holding not less than seventy-five per centum (75%) in nominal value of the shares giving that right.

-18.12.2 Notices of general meetings shall be accompanied by any statements required to be circulated therewith on behalf of members in accordance with Sections 117 and 118 of the Act.
+18.12.2 Notices of general meetings shall be accompanied by any statements required to be circulated therewith on behalf of members in accordance with Sections 253 and 254 of the Act.